awcooper/bootstrap-bandit/README.md

 A collection of mock versions of several popular websites using twitter bootstrap and rails

+Including
+- Google
+- Reddit
+- Youtube
+- Instagram
+- And potentially many more!

 ## How to run
 `rails s`